 With almost all in-person events canceled because of the pandemic and an ever-shrinking media landscape making it tougher than ever to get earned media coverage, franchise development directors are having to redraw the game plans to fill their leads pipelines.
-One smart approach is to develop a robust owned media strategy.
+One smart approach to how franchises get media attention is to develop a robust owned media strategy.

 “Owned media” is exactly what it sounds like – information platforms that you already own.
 This is the ideal time to take advantage of the LinkedIn following and email lists you have cultivated and use them to make your own “media opportunities.”

 An owned media strategy involves creating valuable content, establishing expertise and using your owned media platforms to get your message out to people who have already shown interest in what you have to say.

 Start by creating educational or otherwise useful content.
 This content could be a blog, a video, a webinar or an e-book.
 You’re going to need a lot of valuable, educational and well-written content.
 This is why you’ll nee to be strategic about the order in which you release it.
 You should offer free content first to whet the audience’s appetite; later, you can mix in some gated content, where you ask users for their email address or other information in exchange for downloadable pieces.

 After your audience has seen the value of the content, then they may be more willing to provide their email addresses (or whatever information you are asking for) to continue to receive content.
 Use your valuable content to engage leads.
 After that, you can move them down the sales funnel by educating them about your brand, the opportunity and inching them closer to signing the deal.

 And why should audiences be interested in your content?
 Because you’re the expert, of course.